ducrohet/versionCode-4.0-sample/README.md

 # versionCode-4.0-sample

-This small sample shows the beginning of the new variant API in the android gradle plugin.
+This small sample shows the beginning of the new variant API in the android gradle plugin, and in particular how to compute the version code and name via tasks.

-File buildSrc/src/main/java/com/example/build/CustomPlugin.kt shows
-the creation of 2 tasks that compute the version code and version name and then wires these task outputs to the variants version code and name.
+Note that not all the API is available in 4.0, and it's all incubating.
+This means the API may change before it goes stable

+The custom plugin in `buildSrc` shows an example of using tasks to compute the value, and store it in the task's file output.

+The API can then be used to wire the output of these tasks to simple Int and String properties, that can be consumed by any task.